As a native New Yorker, I often get asked, “Where is the best place to stay in New York City?”

 Note that hotel prices fluctuate based on seasonality, availability and other factors so this range is approximate.
 The hotels are grouped by neighborhood.

-It’s important to know that there is something interesting happening in New York City in just about every block so let’s narrow it down by the coolest neighborhoods in Manhattan starting at the southern tip and working our way up north.
+It’s important to know that there is something interesting happening in New York City in just about every block.
+It is one of the best places to visit on the East Coast after all.
+Let’s narrow it down by the coolest neighborhoods in Manhattan starting at the southern tip and working our way up north.

 Lower Manhattan is generally considered to be the area south of 14th Street on the north, the Hudson and East rivers on the west and east and New York Harbor on the south.